-If you or someone in your household regularly takes prescription medications then you know how sturdy and well made those pill bottles are.
-Think twice before throwing them out because you can easily wash them out (very well) and cover them with contact or scrapbook paper.
+If you or someone in your household regularly takes prescription medications, then you know how sturdy and well-made those pill bottles are.
+Think twice before throwing them out, because you can easily wash (very well) and cover them with contact or scrapbook paper, and do other clever, resourceful things with them to give them new life.
 Here are several clever ways to use them around the house on a regular basis.

 *Note: ALWAYS LABEL these bottles so there is no confusion!